psychogenic/asic-necklace-pcbs/README.md

 All the design elements were created by Matt Venn and Adam Zeloof.
 The circuits and schems are release on the creative commons BY-NC-SA (see LICENSE file for details).

-ASIC Necklace Circuits and PCBs © 2023 by Pat Deegan, psychogenic.com is licensed under CC BY-NC-SA 4.0
+ASIC Necklace Circuits and PCBs © 2023 by Pat Deegan, psychogenic.com is licensed under CC BY-SA 4.0